Skip to Content

 Choosing a Tent or Tarp: A Final Word

 Over the years, I’ve learned that everyone has an opinion on what should be packed in their bugout bag.
-My recommendations on choosing a tent or tarp are my own, based on the understanding that not everybody can live on the barest of necessities.
+My recommendations on choosing a tent or tarp are based on the understanding that not everybody can live on the barest of necessities.
 And if they’re willing to make sacrifices elsewhere, a person shouldn’t have to live under a tarp if they don’t want to.

 For beginners, family people, or creatures of comfort, an ultralight tent might be the better option.